 What is coffee?

-What we commonly call coffee is a stimulating hot drink consumed daily by a large part of the world's population, we're not telling you anything new a priori.
+What we commonly call coffee is the stimulating hot drink consumed daily by a very large part of the world's population, we're not telling you anything new.

-The fact that this dark-hued beverage comes from ground coffee beans mixed with water shouldn't be a revelation to you either.
-However, what's generally less well-known is the botanical aspect of coffee and its processing.
+The fact that this dark-hued beverage comes from ground coffee beans mixed with water shouldn't come as a revelation to you either.
+However, what is generally less known is the botanical aspect of coffee and its processing.

-Coffee beans come from the coffee tree, a shrub measuring between 2 and 12 meters depending on the variety.
-This subtropical or tropical shrub with large leaves appreciates some shade and grows naturally in certain forests between the Tropics of Cancer and Capricorn.
-Coffee trees grow at altitudes ranging from 600 to 2400m and withstand temperatures between 15 and 30°C.
+Coffee beans come from the coffee plant, a shrub that grows between 2 and 12 meters tall, depending on the variety.
+This subtropical or tropical shrub with large leaves thrives in partial shade and grows naturally in certain forests between the Tropics of Cancer and Capricorn.
+Coffee plants grow at altitudes ranging from 600 to 2400 meters and can withstand temperatures between 15 and 30°C.

-Whether in the lush forests of Ethiopia, on the slopes of volcanoes in Guatemala or in the humid microclimates of Colombia, coffee adapts and reveals its uniqueness depending on where it is grown, its botanical varieties , the fermentation methods applied and the know-how of the producers throughout the process.
+Whether in the lush forests of Ethiopia, on the slopes of volcanoes in Guatemala or in the humid microclimates of Colombia, coffee adapts and reveals its uniqueness depending on its growing location, its botanical varieties , the fermentation methods applied and the know-how of the producers throughout the process.

 Coffee production - nf

-Initially, a seed is planted.
-It will take 3 to 5 years for the tree to bear its first fruit and be ready for harvest.
-The tree's life cycle is then punctuated by the dry and wet seasons, from flowering, which can last between 6 and 9 months, to harvest.
+It all starts with a seed.
+It takes three to five years for the tree to bear its first fruit and be ready for harvest.
+The tree's life cycle is then dictated by the dry and wet seasons, from flowering, which can last between six and nine months, to harvest time.
 The fruit, called a "coffee cherry," resembles the cherries that grow in France.
-They are edible and change color over time: green, then yellow, and finally red when they reach full maturity.
+They are edible and change color over time: green, then yellow, and finally red when fully ripe.

-Then the grains are cleaned, sorted and bagged to be exported to the four corners of the world, including the Celsius workshop.
+Then the grains are cleaned, sorted and bagged for export to all corners of the world, including the Celsius workshop.

-It is only when heated that these green beans reveal their true potential.
+It is only once heated that these green grains reveal their true potential.

-They are cooked using a roaster, a machine that allows roasting (yes, it's the same word used for the profession of roaster, sometimes leading to confusion).
-This roaster is, to popularize, a mixture of barbecue and washing machine that allows for gradual and uniform cooking.
+They are roasted using a roaster, a machine that roasts the coffee (yes, it's the same word used for the profession of coffee roaster, sometimes leading to confusion).
+To put it simply, this roaster is a cross between a barbecue and a washing machine that allows for gradual and even roasting.

-Roasting allows the sugars naturally present in green coffee to caramelize thanks to the Maillard chemical reaction (we'll come back to this, not too much information at once!) and to evacuate their water by evaporation.
-Pushed to more than 200°C and for a duration of between 8 and 14 minutes, the green beans will therefore take on the brown color that we know them for.
-Properly controlled, roasting acts as a true flavor revealer, in the same way that vinification does for grapes.
-It will, depending on the directions taken during heating, allow certain attributes to be accentuated more than others.
-A more pronounced acidity or, on the contrary, the search for more sweetness in the cup.
-The same is true for the aromas which can vary considerably compared to the parameters.
+Roasting allows the sugars naturally present in green coffee beans to caramelize through the Maillard reaction and release their water through evaporation.
+Heated to over 200°C for 8 to 14 minutes, the green beans take on their characteristic brown color. ( More details on roasting) When properly controlled, roasting acts as a true flavor enhancer, much like winemaking for grapes.
+Depending on the roasting process, it can accentuate certain characteristics more than others, resulting in a more pronounced acidity or, conversely, a sweeter cup of coffee.
+The same is true for aromas, which can vary considerably depending on the roasting parameters.

-When roasted, coffee has no fewer than 800 different aromas (compared to 400 in wine).
+When roasted, coffee has no less than 800 different aromas (compared to 400 in wine).

 Coffee extraction - nf

-Finally, after a few days of rest, the coffee can be consumed.
-Be careful, extraction is the last crucial step in this long process from bean to cup.
-It is responsible for extracting the right amount of aromatic components present in the coffee to establish the perfect balance.
-It can transcend the work done by producers and artisan roasters or, on the contrary, destroy their efforts if it is not well mastered.
+Finally, after a few days of resting, the coffee will be ready to drink.
+But beware, extraction is the last crucial step in this long process from bean to cup.
+It's responsible for extracting the precise amount of aromatic components from the coffee to achieve perfect balance.
+It can elevate the work of the producers and roasters, or conversely, destroy their efforts if it isn't done correctly.

-Indeed, unlike a bottle of wine, where the only concepts that come into play are the serving temperature, possible decanting and the correct evaluation of the moment of opening, coffee has not said its last word and can be capricious if we do not take into account a certain number of criteria.
-Water temperature, grind size, water / coffee ratio, monitoring of the recipe, are parameters to adapt according to the different extraction methods (espresso, filter, French press, Italian coffee maker, etc.) and the composition of the coffee (origin, density, freshness, etc.).
-Don't worry, the beginnings can be discouraging but the work is rewarded, believe us!
+Indeed, unlike a bottle of wine, where the only factors are serving temperature, decanting (if necessary), and timing the opening correctly, coffee is far from simple and can be temperamental if several criteria aren't taken into account.
+Water temperature , grind size, water-to-coffee ratio, and following the recipe are all parameters that must be adjusted according to the different brewing methods (espresso, filter, French press, Moka pot, etc.) and the coffee's composition (origin, density, freshness, etc.).
+Don't worry, the beginning might be discouraging, but the effort is worth it, believe us!

 Suite - nf

-All of these topics, which cover botany, production, roasting, and extraction, are equally interesting and complex, and deserve in-depth explanations.
-We invite you to explore these themes in future Celsius articles.
+All these topics, which cover botany, production, roasting, and extraction, are as interesting as they are complex, and deserve in-depth explanations.
+We propose to explore these themes in future Celsius articles.

-Our mission at Celsius is to select exceptional coffees and, through roasting, reveal the best of what a coffee tree can produce, interpret it in our own way, and do our best to ensure optimal extraction in order to serve a cup of coffee full of flavor and emotion.
+Our mission at Celsius is to select exceptional specialty coffees , and through roasting, reveal the best that a coffee tree can give, interpret it in our own way, and do our best to ensure optimal extraction in order to serve a cup of coffee full of flavor and emotion.

-What we commonly call coffee is a stimulating hot drink consumed daily by a large part of the world's population, we're not telling you anything new a priori.
+What we commonly call coffee is the stimulating hot drink consumed daily by a very large part of the world's population, we're not telling you anything new.

-The fact that this dark-hued beverage comes from ground coffee beans mixed with water shouldn't be a revelation to you either.
-However, what's generally less well-known is the botanical aspect of coffee and its processing.
+The fact that this dark-hued beverage comes from ground coffee beans mixed with water shouldn't come as a revelation to you either.
+However, what is generally less known is the botanical aspect of coffee and its processing.

-Coffee beans come from the coffee tree, a shrub measuring between 2 and 12 meters depending on the variety.
-This subtropical or tropical shrub with large leaves appreciates some shade and grows naturally in certain forests between the Tropics of Cancer and Capricorn.
-Coffee trees grow at altitudes ranging from 600 to 2400m and withstand temperatures between 15 and 30°C.
+Coffee beans come from the coffee plant, a shrub that grows between 2 and 12 meters tall, depending on the variety.
+This subtropical or tropical shrub with large leaves thrives in partial shade and grows naturally in certain forests between the Tropics of Cancer and Capricorn.
+Coffee plants grow at altitudes ranging from 600 to 2400 meters and can withstand temperatures between 15 and 30°C.

-Whether in the lush forests of Ethiopia, on the slopes of volcanoes in Guatemala or in the humid microclimates of Colombia, coffee adapts and reveals its uniqueness depending on where it is grown, its botanical varieties , the fermentation methods applied and the know-how of the producers throughout the process.
+Whether in the lush forests of Ethiopia, on the slopes of volcanoes in Guatemala or in the humid microclimates of Colombia, coffee adapts and reveals its uniqueness depending on its growing location, its botanical varieties , the fermentation methods applied and the know-how of the producers throughout the process.

 Coffee production - nf

-Initially, a seed is planted.
-It will take 3 to 5 years for the tree to bear its first fruit and be ready for harvest.
-The tree's life cycle is then punctuated by the dry and wet seasons, from flowering, which can last between 6 and 9 months, to harvest.
+It all starts with a seed.
+It takes three to five years for the tree to bear its first fruit and be ready for harvest.
+The tree's life cycle is then dictated by the dry and wet seasons, from flowering, which can last between six and nine months, to harvest time.
 The fruit, called a "coffee cherry," resembles the cherries that grow in France.
-They are edible and change color over time: green, then yellow, and finally red when they reach full maturity.
+They are edible and change color over time: green, then yellow, and finally red when fully ripe.

-Then the grains are cleaned, sorted and bagged to be exported to the four corners of the world, including the Celsius workshop.
+Then the grains are cleaned, sorted and bagged for export to all corners of the world, including the Celsius workshop.

-It is only when heated that these green beans reveal their true potential.
+It is only once heated that these green grains reveal their true potential.

-They are cooked using a roaster, a machine that allows roasting (yes, it's the same word used for the profession of roaster, sometimes leading to confusion).
-This roaster is, to popularize, a mixture of barbecue and washing machine that allows for gradual and uniform cooking.
+They are roasted using a roaster, a machine that roasts the coffee (yes, it's the same word used for the profession of coffee roaster, sometimes leading to confusion).
+To put it simply, this roaster is a cross between a barbecue and a washing machine that allows for gradual and even roasting.

-Roasting allows the sugars naturally present in green coffee to caramelize thanks to the Maillard chemical reaction (we'll come back to this, not too much information at once!) and to evacuate their water by evaporation.
-Pushed to more than 200°C and for a duration of between 8 and 14 minutes, the green beans will therefore take on the brown color that we know them for.
-Properly controlled, roasting acts as a true flavor revealer, in the same way that vinification does for grapes.
-It will, depending on the directions taken during heating, allow certain attributes to be accentuated more than others.
-A more pronounced acidity or, on the contrary, the search for more sweetness in the cup.
-The same is true for the aromas which can vary considerably compared to the parameters.
+Roasting allows the sugars naturally present in green coffee beans to caramelize through the Maillard reaction and release their water through evaporation.
+Heated to over 200°C for 8 to 14 minutes, the green beans take on their characteristic brown color. ( More details on roasting) When properly controlled, roasting acts as a true flavor enhancer, much like winemaking for grapes.
+Depending on the roasting process, it can accentuate certain characteristics more than others, resulting in a more pronounced acidity or, conversely, a sweeter cup of coffee.
+The same is true for aromas, which can vary considerably depending on the roasting parameters.

-When roasted, coffee has no fewer than 800 different aromas (compared to 400 in wine).
+When roasted, coffee has no less than 800 different aromas (compared to 400 in wine).

 Coffee extraction - nf

-Finally, after a few days of rest, the coffee can be consumed.
-Be careful, extraction is the last crucial step in this long process from bean to cup.
-It is responsible for extracting the right amount of aromatic components present in the coffee to establish the perfect balance.
-It can transcend the work done by producers and artisan roasters or, on the contrary, destroy their efforts if it is not well mastered.
+Finally, after a few days of resting, the coffee will be ready to drink.
+But beware, extraction is the last crucial step in this long process from bean to cup.
+It's responsible for extracting the precise amount of aromatic components from the coffee to achieve perfect balance.
+It can elevate the work of the producers and roasters, or conversely, destroy their efforts if it isn't done correctly.

-Indeed, unlike a bottle of wine, where the only concepts that come into play are the serving temperature, possible decanting and the correct evaluation of the moment of opening, coffee has not said its last word and can be capricious if we do not take into account a certain number of criteria.
-Water temperature, grind size, water / coffee ratio, monitoring of the recipe, are parameters to adapt according to the different extraction methods (espresso, filter, French press, Italian coffee maker, etc.) and the composition of the coffee (origin, density, freshness, etc.).
-Don't worry, the beginnings can be discouraging but the work is rewarded, believe us!
+Indeed, unlike a bottle of wine, where the only factors are serving temperature, decanting (if necessary), and timing the opening correctly, coffee is far from simple and can be temperamental if several criteria aren't taken into account.
+Water temperature , grind size, water-to-coffee ratio, and following the recipe are all parameters that must be adjusted according to the different brewing methods (espresso, filter, French press, Moka pot, etc.) and the coffee's composition (origin, density, freshness, etc.).
+Don't worry, the beginning might be discouraging, but the effort is worth it, believe us!

 Suite - nf

-All of these topics, which cover botany, production, roasting, and extraction, are equally interesting and complex, and deserve in-depth explanations.
-We invite you to explore these themes in future Celsius articles.
+All these topics, which cover botany, production, roasting, and extraction, are as interesting as they are complex, and deserve in-depth explanations.
+We propose to explore these themes in future Celsius articles.

-Our mission at Celsius is to select exceptional coffees and, through roasting, reveal the best of what a coffee tree can produce, interpret it in our own way, and do our best to ensure optimal extraction in order to serve a cup of coffee full of flavor and emotion.
+Our mission at Celsius is to select exceptional specialty coffees , and through roasting, reveal the best that a coffee tree can give, interpret it in our own way, and do our best to ensure optimal extraction in order to serve a cup of coffee full of flavor and emotion.

 - Choosing a selection results in a full page refresh.